CodingWithDavid/CustomizeBootstrap/README.md

 # This is the repository of the new CodingWithDavid Blog

-This is a simple trick to customize your Blazor applications that use Bootstrap so they dont loook so much like other Bootstrap application
+This is a simple trick to customize your Blazor applications that use Bootstrap so they do not look so much like other Bootstrap applications

-*** PLEASE NOTE THIS REQUIRES .NET 6 and Visual Studio 2022 ***

 by [David Gallivan](http://twitter.com/CodingwithDavid)